JOThurgood/mhd-ray-tracing/README.md

 ### magnetic_field.py

-Here there are pre-defined classes for different magnetic fields, currently
+This module contains pre-defined classes for different magnetic fields,
+currently:

 * **Linear2dNull** B = [y,x,0] [a arbitarilly-rotated version of the field in e.g. McLaughlin & Hood 2004](https://www.aanda.org/articles/aa/full/2004/24/aa0900/aa0900.html)
 * **Dipole3dCase1** a 3D dipolar magnetic 'dome' embedded within a uniform vertical magnetic field.
 Described in McLaughlin, Thurgood, Botha & Wiggs (2018, in prep).

-This is where new fields should be added, as unique classes.
-No checks are made on the physicality of the field specified.
+*This is where new magnetic fields should be added, as unique classes.* No checks are made on the physicality of the field specified.

 The main solver imports one of these classes under the alias